 The sudden frown on your boss’ face tells you that you just watched your company’s blogging strategy die a premature death.

 Every week I talk to mid-level managers that are trying to sell their boss on using blogging and social media.
 Almost all of them talk about the importance of the conversation, of interaction, of being social.
-Anyone that’s read The Viral Garden, or this blog knows that I am a champion of the ability of social media as a set of tools to build interaction and community.
+Anyone that’s read this blog knows that I am a champion of the ability of social media as a set of tools to build interaction and community.

 But your skeptical boss isn’t.
 Your skeptical boss wants to know how blogging and social media is going to help them grow their business.
 They don’t care about ‘the conversation’ simply because they don’t understand how ‘the conversation’ is going to lead them to ‘the sale’.

 And unfortunately, the office social media evangelist probably doesn’t understand that connection either.
 But if you want your boss to commit to using social media and/or launching a blog, you need to show them how their business will benefit from doing so.

 Social media evangelists understand that a well-positioned blogging strategy can create interactions and community and a larger conversation around that company.
 But is that the end business goal of your blog?
 How does having more comments per post help you sell more stuff?
 How does more RTs from Twitter equal more widgets sold?

 These are questions your boss will want to know, and IF you want the buy-in from them, you better have compelling answers.
 Often, we stop short in crafting our blog’s positioning.
 We think that we need more interaction, but once we have that increased interaction, we still need to build a bridge to the larger business goal for our blog.